Advancing Drowning Prevention with 3D Scanning | Leeds Trinity

 Background

 Every year, drowning claims approximately 236,000 lives worldwide, as reported by the World Health Organization.
-Recognizing drowning as a preventable public health issue, the United Nations and WHO have prioritised the development of effective water safety interventions.
+Recognising drowning as a preventable public health issue, the United Nations and WHO have prioritised the development of effective water safety interventions.
 Leeds Trinity University embarked on groundbreaking research to understand buoyancy variations among individuals and how these differences can influence drowning risk.

 The Challenge: Enhancing Buoyancy Understanding Without Traditional Constraints